 Casey’s practice specializes in cases involving brain and spinal cord injuries.
 He has amassed an unmatched record of victories in these highly complex types of cases, including recent recoveries of $29 million, $26.3 million, $22.9 million and $20 million.

-The results from 2016-2017 also include several high-profiled medical malpractice cases, including one that involved the death of twins (read about the case).
+The results from 2016-2017 also include several high-profiled medical malpractice cases, including one that involved the late-term still births of twins (read about the case).